 Students will explore how science, technology, engineering, mathematics, and design are used together to help to address different issues faced by society.
 Students will develop solutions to real world problems using 21st century technologies in a problem-based learning environment.
 This will be a survey course of topics such as computer science, 3D modeling, robotics, electrical engineering, biomedical engineering, mechanical engineering, civil engineering, and aerospace science.
 This course is recommended but is not a requirement for students wanting to take Gateway as 7th or 8th graders.

 In Computer Science Innovators and Makers students discover computer science concepts and skills by creating projects that include computer programming blended with the creation of a physical product.
 Students will program using Microsoft MakeCode and have their code interact with the physical world using micro:bits.
+App Creators introduces students to the field of computer science and the concepts of computational thinking, through the creation of mobile apps.
+Students are challenged to be creative and innovative, as they collaboratively design and develop mobile solutions to engaging, authentic problems.
+Students experience the positive impact of the application of computer science to society.
+Teams identify a personal or community problem of interest to them that can be solved with a mobile app solution.

 In Design and Modeling students discover the engineering design process and develop an understanding of the influence of creativity and innovation in their lives.
 They are then challenged and empowered to use and apply what they’ve learned throughout the unit to design a final project.
 3D designing is accomplished by using TinkerCAD online software.
-Today’s students have grown up in an age of “green” choices.
-In Green Architecture, students learn how to apply this concept to the fields of architecture and construction by exploring dimensioning, measuring, and architectural sustainability as they design affordable housing units using Autodesk’s® 3D architectural design software.

 Gateway: Medical Detectives/Science of Technology (7th & 8th grade – High School Credit 8710 & 8711)